Our Staff

 she/her

 Sookyung Oh (오수경) joined Hamkae Center as its first Director in January 2017.
 Her role is to lead an awesome team and build a strong organization to realize the mission of organizing Asian Americans to achieve racial, economic, and social justice.
-Previously, she coordinated national immigrant rights campaigns for NAKASEC National.
+She has spent two decades designing and leading issue-based campaigns, training dozens of organizers and community leaders, fundraising, providing data and policy analysis, working with decision-makers to approve solutions on a wide range of matters, and leading projects or organizations in Asian American communities.

-She is a 2nd-generation Korean American who enjoys comic books and the D.C. blues scene.
+She is a 2nd-generation Korean American who enjoys comic books and exploring the Hampton Roads region with her family.

 Soyoung Yoon